NicolaCN/COVID-19/README.md

 For the **Government Measures** file, we only keep the 4 metrics we're interested in: StringencyIndex_Average, GovernmentResponseIndex_Average, ContainmentHealthIndex_Average and EconomicSupportIndex

-Additionally, we add the *_Country_Code_* field to each table, to allow merging without losses due to Country names mismatch
+### Converting ISO-Code

+All the tables are enriched with the ISO code alpha-3, then **cases & deaths** and **vaccinations** are merged with the population data through the iso code.
+In this way, we'll be able to compute per-capita statistics.

 ### Structure

-To give a better understanding of the various  manipolation, is good to have clearly in mind the structure of *_Cases & Deaths_* and *_Vaccinations_*, after cleaning and coversions.
+To give a better understanding of the various next manipolation, is good to have clearly in mind the structure of *_Cases & Deaths_* and *_Vaccinations_*, after cleaning and coversions.

 - **Cases & Deaths**: the main fields are [*Date*, *Country_name*, *Country_code*, *New_cases*, *Cumulative_cases*, *New_deaths*, *Cumulative_deaths*]